Ex-soldier with Jan. 6 ties gets 7 years prison in Tampa case

 “There is no evidence that Mr. Brown participated in any violence or caused damage to any property,” the memo stated.

-Brown remains charged in a separate case in Washington D.C. with being present in a restricted area and disorderly conduct.
+Brown remains charged in a separate case in Washington, D.C., with entering a restricted area and disorderly conduct.
 He is not accused of actually entering the Capitol building.

+A vocal figure in right-wing alternative media before his arrest, Brown drew a loyal following of supporters, who staged occasional demonstrations outside the Pinellas County Jail, where he has been incarcerated for 18 months.

+Brown launched an unsuccessful bid for Florida House of Representatives while he awaited trial.
+Before his arrest, he made a short-lived bid for Congress.